grycap/ec3/doc/source/ec3aas.rst

 Specifically, the wizard steps are:

-#. **Cluster Configurationt**: the user can choose the Local Resource Management
+#. **Cluster Configuration**: the user can choose the Local Resource Management
    System preferred to be automatically installed and configured by EC3.
 Currently, SLURM, Torque, Grid Engine, Mesos (+ Marathon + Chronos), Kubernetes, `ECAS`_, Nomad and `OSCAR`_ are supported.
 Also a set of common software packages is available to be installed in the cluster, Spark, Galaxy (only in case of SLURM clusters), GNUPlot or Octave.
-EC3 can install and configure them automatically in the contextualization process.
+EC3 will install and configure them automatically in the contextualization process.
 If the user needs another software to be installed in his cluster, a new Ansible recipe can be developed and added to EC3 by using the CLI interface.
-#. **Endpoint**: the user can choose one of the EGI Cloud Compute sites that provides
+#. **Endpoint**: the user has to choose one of the EGI Cloud Compute sites that provides
    support to the `vo.access.egi.eu` VO.
-The list of sites of automatically obtained from the `EGI AppDB`_ information system.
+The list of sites is automatically obtained from the `EGI AppDB`_ information system.
-#. **Operating System**: the user can choose the OS of the cluster from the list of available
+#. **Operating System**: the user chooses the OS of the cluster from the list of available
    Operating Systems that are provided by the selected Cloud site (also obtained from AppDB).
 #. **Instance details**: the user must indicate the instance details, like the number
    of CPUs or the RAM memory, for the front-end and also the working nodes of the cluster (also obtained from AppDB).
-#. **Cluster's size & Name**: the user can select the maximum number of nodes of
+#. **Cluster's size & Name**: here, the user has to select the maximum number of nodes of
    the cluster (from 1 to 10), without including the front-end node.
 This value indicates the maximum number of working nodes that the cluster can scale.
 Remember that, initially the cluster only is created with the front-end, and the nodes are powered on on-demand.
    Also a name for the cluster (that must be unique) is required to identify the cluster.
 #. **Resume and Launch**: a summary of the chosen configuration of the cluster
-   is showed to the user at the last step of the wizard, and the deployment process can start by clicking the Submit button (:ref:`Fig. 4 <_figure_resume>`).
+   is shown to the user at the last step of the wizard, and the deployment process can start by clicking the Submit button (:ref:`Fig. 4 <_figure_resume>`).

 .. _figure_resume: